MLing592/avalonDock-for-WPF/docs/readme.md

 to also theme standard elements, such as, button and textblock etc.

-# 简单使用这个库
+# easy to use for example

-1. in nuget,install this package: ML592.AvalonDock.Themes.VS2022
+1. in nuget,install this package: ML592.AvalonDock.Themes.VS2022,include ML592.AvalonDock

 2. in App.xaml :